eogarvin/MLCCS/README.md

 ## 📒 The codes we used

-- We made use of petitRADTRANS to prepare the data and templates:
+- We made use of petitRADTRANS to prepare the data and templates (but it is not necessary to have it installed for our codes to run!):

   https://gitlab.com/mauricemolli/petitRADTRANS